shinzonetwork/app-sdk/README.md

 `result, err := defra.PostMutation[MyResultStruct](ctx, myNode, mutationString)`

 This function will execute a GraphQL mutation and return the result unmarshaled into your specified struct type.

+For an example on how you can use this query to create complex objects (with relations to other objects), checkout `pkg/defra/complexObjectWriteAndQuery_test.go`.